Nonmanual feature: Lexical

 Many lexical signs use nonmanual features in addition to the manual articulation.
 For instance, facial expressions may accompany verbs of emotion, as in the sign for angry in Czech Sign Language.

-Non-manual elements can be lexically contrastive.
+Nonmanual elements can be lexically contrastive.
 An example is the ASL sign for NOT YET, which requires that the tongue touch the lower lip and that the head rotate from side to side, in addition to the manual part of the sign.
 Without these features the sign would be interpreted as LATE.
 Mouthings can also be contrastive, as in the manually identical signs for DOCTOR and BATTERY in Sign Language of the Netherlands.

-In some languages, there are a small amount of words that are formed entirely by nonmanual features.
-For example, in Polish Sign Language, there is a sign used to express that the user wishes to self-correct or rephrase an utterance, perhaps best translated as I MEAN.
+In some languages, a small number of words are formed entirely by nonmanual features.
+For example, in Polish Sign Language, a sign is used to express that the user wishes to self-correct or rephrase an utterance, perhaps best translated as I MEAN.
 The sign is made by closing the eyes and shaking the head.
-Because it does not use the hands, this sign has the benefit of being able to be used simultaneously as the user is rephrasing their statement.
+Because it does not use the hands, this can be used simultaneously as the user rephrases their statement.

-Intensifiers can be expressed through nonmanual features, as the have the benefit of being expressed at the same time as manual signs.
-In Auslan, puffed cheeks can be used simultaneously with the manual sign LARGE to make a sign better translated as GIGANTIC.
+Intensifiers can be expressed through nonmanual features, as they have the benefit of being expressed at the same time as manual signs.
+In Auslan, puffed cheeks can be used simultaneously with the manual sign LARGE for a meaning better translated as gigantic.

 Nonmanual features are also a part of many sign names.

 Phrasal

-Many grammatical functions are produced non-manually, including interrogation, negation, relative clauses and topicalization, and conditional clauses.
-ASL and BSL use similar non-manual marking for yes-no questions - they are shown through raised eyebrows and a forward head tilt. which functions similarly to English's pitch raise in these questions.
+Many grammatical functions are produced nonmanually, including interrogation, negation, relative clauses and topicalisation, and conditional clauses.
+ASL and BSL use similar nonmanual marking for yes–no questions—they are shown through raised eyebrows and a forward head tilt, which functions similarly to English's pitch rise in these questions.

 Nonmanual features are frequently used to grammatically signify role shift, which is when the signer switches between two or more individuals they are quoting.
-This can be done through For example, in German Sign Language the This can be done by the signer using signing space to tie quoted speech to pronouns, such as in German Sign Language.
+For example, in German Sign Language this can be done by the signer using signing space to tie quoted speech to pronouns.
 It can also be expressed by gaze-shifting or head-shifting.

 Adjective phrases can be formed using nonmanual features.
-For instance, in ASL a slightly open mouth with the tongue relaxed and visible in the corner of the mouth means 'carelessly', but a similar non-manual in BSL means 'boring' or 'unpleasant'.
+For instance, in ASL a slightly open mouth with the tongue relaxed and visible in the corner of the mouth means 'carelessly', but a similar nonmanual in BSL means 'boring' or 'unpleasant'.